SolemmaLLC/ClimateStudioDocs/docs/thermalModel.rst

 Zone
 ---------
-At the zone level ClimateStudio reports hourly dry bulb, mean radiant and operative temperature as well as relative humidity at the center of a zone.
+At the zone level, ClimateStudio reports hourly dry bulb, mean radiant and operative temperature as well as relative humidity at the center of a zone.

 .. figure:: images/thermalModel6.png
    :width: 900px